btemplep/authzee/docs/specification.md

                 "allow",
                 "deny"
             ],
-            "description": "Any applicable deny grant will always cause the request to be not authorized.
+            "description": "Any applicable deny grant will always cause the request to be unauthorized.
 If there are no applicable deny grants, and there is an applicable allow grant, the request is authorized.
-If there no applicable allow or deny grants, requests are implicitly denied and not authorized."
+If there no applicable allow or deny grants, requests are implicitly denied and is not authorized."
         },
         "actions": {
             "type": "array",